BrainJS/brain.js/README.md

 Different neural nets do different things well.
 For example:
 * A Feedforward Neural Network can classify simple things very well, but it has no memory of previous actions and has infinite variation of results.
 * A Recurrent Neural Network _remembers_, and has a finite set of results.

+# Get Involved!
+### Issues
+If you have an issue, either a bug or a feature you think would benefit your project let us know and we will do our best.

+Create issues [here](https://github.com/BrainJS/brain.js/issues) and follow the template.